cssobj/cssobj/docs/a-better-css-parser.md

     }
   }
   ```

-  It's simple, a css-in-js lib should avoid simple replace the `&` char, cssobj using `\\&` to escape.
+  A css-in-js lib **should not** simplely replace the `&` char, cssobj using `\\&` to escape.

 ### Should keep original class names

-  When author write his class name, a lib should not drop it when localize:
+  When CSS Author write his class names, a lib should not replace it with other when localizing:

   ```Javascript
   {